Can I Send Large Files via Gmail?

 • Create file requests with all clouds: You can create MEGA file requests and requests from other clouds easily for free in MultCloud.

-To send large files through Gmail by MultCloud, you just need to add a cloud that has lots of storage to MultCloud and send large files from this cloud with MultCloud’s excellent file-sharing functions.
+To send large files through Gmail through MultCloud, you just need to add a cloud to MultCloud and send large files from this cloud with MultCloud’s excellent file-sharing functions.

 Step 1.
 Create a MultCloud account and log in.
 Or, you can sign in with your Gmail/Facebook account.